Sustainability in the Operating Room

 70% of waste from the healthcare sector comes from operating rooms, and labor and delivery units.

-What’s New - Surgical Waste
+What’s Important - Surgical Waste

 We use cookies to measure site performance and improve your experience.
 By continuing to use this site, you agree to our Privacy Policy and Legal Notice.